reverbrobotics/rero_core_python_example/README.md

 ## Usage

 A ReroCore server must be running in order to use these example python clients.
+This server can be a cloud server such as [testserver.reverbrobotics.ca](testserver.reverbrobotics.ca), or server running locally on a Reverb Robotics single board computer.

 The following example files are currently in the repo.